getsolus/help-center-docs/docs/packaging/prepare-for-packaging.md

 We need to install a few things in order to get started with packaging:

+- `ent` is used by the `go-task updatecheck` command to check for updated versions of packaged software
 - `git` is used for version control of the Solus sources
 - `github-cli` is used to make working with GitHub easier
 - `go-task` is used by our build tools for scripting